 For the past several years, health experts — including those at the Centers for Disease Control and Prevention (CDC) and the American Academy of Pediatricians (AAP) — have expounded on the health benefits of a later school start time for older students.
 Thanks to hormones and bodily changes, many teens have a harder time falling asleep at night and therefore a harder time dragging themselves out of bed in the morning.
 When they do get up, it's often after getting only a fraction of the nine plus hours of sleep they need to stay healthy.

-A new 2017 study finds that with a school start time of 8:30 a.m. or later, teens are more likely to get the recommended 8 hours of sleep.
+A 2017 study found that with a school start time of 8:30 a.m. or later, teens are more likely to get the recommended eight hours of sleep.
 Teens stayed in bed about 46 minutes longer than their peers who started school earlier, according to the study published in the journal Sleep Health.

 Pushing back middle and high school start times could alleviate the chronic sleep deprivation seen among teens, an issue that has been linked to an increased risk for obesity, higher levels of anxiety and depression, a greater likelihood of risky behavior, lower test scores, and higher rates of drowsy driving.
 But despite the health benefits associated with more sleep for teens, changing school schedules comes at a cost that some school administrators find too steep to accommodate.